Legatum & Partners

 Unpaid client B2B claim Evidence Negotiation Pre-litigation Enforcement

-Recovering a B2B claim requires method
+Recovering a B2B claim requires a structured approach

 A business client who does not pay may be silent, evasive, commercially sensitive or already preparing a dispute.
 Before acting, the priority is to transform the unpaid balance into a structured recovery file: amount, due date, evidence, reminders, debtor responses and solvency signals.